aaditbaldha2002/Blog_Management_App/README.md

 # Blog_Management_App

-#Pre Requirements
+# Pre Requirements
 1. Make a Local Folder named Blog_Management_App
 2. Now pull origin from Github Desktop
-# Github project folder wont have node modules on contrast to your local project folder
+Note:- Github project folder wont have node modules on contrast to your local project folder

-#How to Run
+# How to Run
 1. Pull origin and commit to main
 2. Copy the server folder to your local project
 3. Open terminal and run